HEAD INJURY

 -

-Teen brain injury study aims to spot hidden mental health risks
+Teen brain injury study seeks to predict hidden mental health risks

-Knowledge-focused Recruiting nowThis study follows teens aged 11 to 17 who come to the emergency room with a mild traumatic brain injury (mTBI).
-Researchers want to see if they can predict who will develop new or worse depression or anxiety in the months after the injury.
-Participants and their parents fill out…
+Knowledge-focused Recruiting nowThis study follows over 2,500 teens aged 11 to 17 who come to the emergency room with a mild traumatic brain injury (mTBI).
+Researchers want to see if they develop new or worsening depression or anxiety in the months after injury.
+Teens and their parents fill out questionnaires a…

 Matched conditions: HEAD INJURY